 If you’re considering placing your baby for adoption, you may worry that your child won’t understand your decision.
 With careful planning and the help of an adoption professional, you can ensure your child fully understands your choice and knows you love them.

 Contact an adoption professional today to learn more about adoption.

 Continue reading to find answers to common adoption questions, like “How do children feel when adopted,” and more.

 Question 1: How do Children Feel When Adopted?
 Will They Understand my Adoption Decision?

-Years ago, many adopted children didn’t have the chance to get to know their birth parents because of the social stigma of unexpected pregnancies.
-This, in turn, lead to closed adoptions being the norm.
-Today, we are lucky that adoptions have moved towards a trend of openness, so that the majority of children have the opportunity to know their birth parents.
+Years ago, many adopted children didn’t have the chance to get to know their birth parents because nearly all adoptions were closed.
+Today, adoptions have moved towards openness, and most children can get to know their birth parents.